 Second Peter 2:19 backs up the idea of being ruled by our passions being equivalent to slavery: “They promise them freedom, while they themselves are slaves of depravity—for “people are slaves to whatever has mastered them.”

 Choosing to follow God or choosing to set limits on our behavior, as counterintuitive as it may sound, actually winds up giving us more freedom in practice.
 By exercising self-discipline and placing limits on ourselves, we can reduce the number of situations where we would be tempted so strongly by our passions that we could not overcome them.

 A good example would be a married man trying to avoid the sin of adultery.
-Few men, no matter how committed to their wife they may be, wouldn’t be able to reject the sexual advances of an attractive woman, were said woman able to get him alone.
+Few men, no matter how committed to their wife they may be, would be able to reject the sexual advances of an attractive woman, were said woman able to get him alone.
 Even though those men may in absence of that temptation staring them in the face, very strongly desire not to cheat on their wives, in the heat of the moment their passions, rather than their irrational thought capability will likely win out.
 So to avoid a situation where he might become a slave to his passions, a man might choose to limit himself by not traveling alone, or perhaps not staying at the same hotel with his attractive female secretary.
 Thus, even though the man is placing a restriction on his behavior, something we might think would make him less free, the restriction is a voluntary decision made to prevent a situation where his rational thought capabilities would be impaired, which in turn would hinder his ability to make a truly free choice.